0ameyasr/Alcove/README.md

 # Alcove

-Alcove (formally bored.ai) is a light-weight AI guided companion website that serves various purposes and allows for a multifaceted and personalized experience.
+Alcove (formerly bored.ai) is a light-weight AI guided companion website that serves various purposes and allows for a multifaceted and personalized experience.
+It has a collection of chatbots, interfaces and various tools that can be used for info-tainment and productivity, also including brief exercises and mindfulness activities.